-- PL/SQL (DBMS_LOB Package): There is no applicable syntax reference for this use case. - C (OCI): Oracle Call Interface Programmer's Guide "LOB Functions" OCILobEnableBuffering(), OCILobDisableBuffering(), OCIFlushBuffer(). - C++ (OCCI): Oracle C++ Call Interface Programmer's Guide - COBOL (ProCOBOL) ProCOBOL Programmer's Guide for information on LOBs, usage notes on LOB statements, and embedded SQL and precompiler directives - LOB FLUSH BUFFER. - C/C++ (ProC/C++): ProC/C++ Programmer's Guide Appendix F, "Embedded SQL Statements and Directives" - LOB FLUSH BUFFER. - Java (JDBC): There is no applicable syntax reference for this use case.
+- PL/SQL (DBMS_LOB Package): There is no applicable syntax reference for this use case. - C (OCI): Oracle Call Interface Programmer's Guide "LOB Functions" OCILobEnableBuffering(), OCILobDisableBuffering(), OCIFlushBuffer(). - C++ (OCCI): Oracle C++ Call Interface Programmer's Guide - COBOL (ProCOBOL)ProCOBOL Programmer's Guidefor information on LOBs, usage notes on LOB statements, and LOB FLUSH BUFFER executable embedded SQL extension - C/C++ (ProC/C++):ProC/C++ Programmer's GuideLOB FLUSH BUFFER executable embedded SQL extension - Java (JDBC): There is no applicable syntax reference for this use case.

 - PL/SQL (DBMS_LOB Package): No example is provided with this release. - C (OCI): No example is provided with this release.
-Using this API is similar to that described in the example, "Disabling LOB Buffering" on page 22-37. - C++ (OCCI): No example is provided with this release. - Java (JDBC): No example is provided with this release.
+Using this API is similar to that described in the example, "About Disabling LOB Buffering". - C++ (OCCI): No example is provided with this release. - Java (JDBC): No example is provided with this release.

-Disabling LOB Buffering
+About Disabling LOB Buffering